MrAllenA/vendor-project/README.md

 ```

-### 10. Update Purchase Order (PUT api/purchase_orders/id/) - Authentication required , PUT to this will update details of the purchase order for id you given
+### 10. Update Purchase Order (PUT api/purchase_orders/id/) - Authentication required , PUT to this will update details of the purchase order, for id you given

 | parameter  | value |
 | ------------- | ------------- |